oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/ChainIndexInfo.md

 [View code on GitHub](https://github.com/alephium/alephium/api/src/main/scala/org/alephium/api/model/ChainIndexInfo.scala)

-The code above defines a trait called `ChainIndexInfo` that is part of the `org.alephium.api.model` package.
+The code above defines a trait called `ChainIndexInfo` that is part of the `org.oxyg3nium.api.model` package.
 A trait is similar to an interface in Java, and it defines a set of methods that a class implementing the trait must implement.

 In this case, the `ChainIndexInfo` trait has two methods: `fromGroup` and `toGroup`, both of which return an integer.
 The purpose of this trait is to provide a common interface for classes that represent information about a chain index.